epics-containers/example-services/.devcontainer/README.md

 ## compose.yaml

 Your compose.yaml can be arbitrarily complex.
-But one of the services must be the 'devcontainer' that vscode will connect to.
+But one of the services it creates must be the 'devcontainer' that vscode will connect to.
 This is specified by service name in the devcontainer.json file.
 That service must mount the workspace folder.

 See [the example mount](https://github.com/epics-containers/example-services/blob/9414c026191897082d8097ee2d004ccc665077ba/services/bl01t-di-cam-01/compose.yml#L28-L29) in this repo's bl49p-di-dcam-01 service